 Monthly conferences by pediatric emergency medicine faculty cover a variety of pediatric emergency medicine topics.
 These conferences also try to focus on the core topic of the month.

 Saint Louis University Medical Center prides itself on the close alliance of our local emergency medical services.
-Our prehospital brethren are considered colleagues for whom we hold great respect.
+We hold great respect for our prehospital colleagues.
 During the emergency medicine residency, the resident will learn the capabilities and limitations of the prehospital system.
-While out in the field with various ambulance services, the resident will learn how to interact with a variety of emergency services personnel.
+While out in the field with the ambulance services, the resident will learn how to interact with a variety of emergency services personnel.
 The residents will observe the practice of emergency care in the prehospital environment.
-The resident will also attend regional medical advisory committees, learn emergency medical services (EMS) management and organization, and be able to establish 'scene safety.'
+The resident will also attend regional medical advisory committees and learn emergency medical services (EMS) management and organization.